Citizenship by Birth in 2025: Global Guide

 Frequently Asked Questions (FAQ)

-2. Which countries offer birth citizenship?
+Which countries offer it?